 Attachment is the bond formed between two beings that provides safety and security against dangers in their environment.
-Having people we can depend on is a very powerful way to regulate our nervous system to be able to properly defend against outside threats.
-The interdependent connection we call attachment allows us to adjust our body’s response to false alarms, while preserving and managing our resources wisely for when a real threat is presented.
+Having people, we can depend on is a compelling way to regulate our nervous system to defend against outside threats properly.
+The interdependent connection we call attachment allows us to adjust our body’s response to false alarms while preserving and managing our resources wisely for when a real threat is present.

 Why attachment matters

-Our perception of Self, personality, and the ways we relate to others in intimate relationships are all linked to the experiences we had with our primary caregivers during our childhood.
-If our parents were attuned to us and responsive to our needs, our brain developed with the ability to securely attach to others and to expect the best outcomes when depending on another.
-Securely attached children have been found to have higher IQ’s; solid school performance; robust physical, cognitive, social, and emotional development; positive relationships; and to enjoy better outcomes in their financial, professional, and marital matters later on as adults.
+Our perception of self, personality, and the ways we relate to others in intimate relationships are linked to our experiences with our primary caregivers during our childhood.
+If our parents were responsive to our needs, our brain developed the ability to securely attach to others (and expect the best outcomes when depending on others).
+Securely attached children have higher IQs, solid school performance, robust physical, cognitive, social, and emotional development, positive relationships, and enjoy better outcomes in their financial, professional, and marital matters later on as adults.

-Throughout our life, healthy, wholesome connections with significant people in our life are associated with robust health benefits and higher life satisfaction.
-Neuroscience has provided ample evidence that we are neurobiologically wired for connection— a need that starts from the moment we take our very first breath and only ends when we die.
+Healthy, wholesome connections with significant people in our lives are associated with robust health benefits and higher life satisfaction throughout our lives.
+Neuroscience has provided ample evidence that we’re wired for connection— a need that starts from the moment we take our very first breath and only ends when we die.

 When we have healthy, interdependent relationships, we have a “calmer” nervous system and increased access to the executive functioning part of our brain.

 The nervous system of securely attached individuals does not seem to be as aroused by threat-related activities.
-In fact, in a 2013 study (Sue Johnson et al) when women were asked to endure an electric shock monitored by FMRI while holding the hand of a person they had a secure attachment to, they showed diminished threat-related activation throughout their brain.
-However, when facing the same threat alone they showed the highest level of threat-related activation.
-When our brain is threatened we operate under compromised capacity, because we do not have access to our greatest resources, such as the executive functioning part of our brain.
+In fact, in a 2013 study (Sue Johnson et al.), when women endured an electric shock monitored by FMRI while holding the hand of a person they had a secure attachment to, they showed diminished threat-related activation throughout their brain.
+However, when facing the same threat alone, they showed the highest level of threat-related activation.
+When our brain addresses a danger, we operate under compromised capacity because we do not have access to our greatest resources, such as the executive functioning part of our brain.

 Attachment neuroscience 101

-Our brain is very much the master conductor (the CEO) in charge of the optimal operation of our largest asset: our body.
+Our brain is the master conductor (the CEO) in charge of the optimal operation of our most significant asset: our body.
 It strives to maintain homeostasis—the balance of using our resources to keep us at optimal levels—at all times.
 Protecting us from dangers is one of the most significant job functions of our brain.

-With that being said, we have to have respect for our nervous system and the way it operates because regardless of our IQ, our nervous system will perceive things without our cognitive intervention.
-Perceptions are affected by the state we are in and our state is mostly driven by implicit memories.
-In fact, the biggest secret to optimal health is how to utilize our nervous system for well-being and growth and to not exhaust it by using it for defense.
+However, we have to respect our nervous system and the way it operates because regardless of our IQ, our nervous system will perceive things without our cognitive intervention.
+Perceptions are affected by the state we are in, and implicit memories primarily drive our form.
+The biggest secret to optimal health is utilizing our nervous system for wellbeing and growth and not exhausting it for defense.

 Attachment is all about safety, security, and the way bonds with a few special people have the power to soothe our brain to prevent overreacting to threats in the environment.
 But how does our brain know what is dangerous to us or not?

 Our brain determines whether a situation (or a person) is a threat to us from experiences we have had.
-Our relational templates are formed from implicit memory—the type of memory that we not only acquire unconsciously, but that also impacts our thoughts and behavior unconsciously.
-For example, you may remember the specific experience that taught you that an open flame burns, but you know from implicit memory to not touch a flame.
-In the same way, what happened with our primary attachment figures sneaks into our adult relationships without us even realizing it, until we bring the unconscious to consciousness.
+Our relational templates developed from implicit memory—the type of memory that we acquire unconsciously, but that also impacts our thoughts and behavior unconsciously.
+For example, you may remember the specific experience that taught you that an open flame burns, but you know not to touch a love from implicit memory.
+In the same way, what happened with our primary attachment figures sneaks into our adult relationships without realizing it until we bring the unconscious to consciousness.

-If when we were children someone showed up with a blanket when we were cold, we learned to trust.
-We are not preoccupied with fearful states of how and whether our needs will be met.
+When we were children, someone showed up with a blanket when we were cold; we learned to trust.
+We are not preoccupied with fearful states of how and whether others will meet our needs.
 Optimal development is directly related to the quality of our first attachment bonds.
-Neuroscience research has shown us that the brain integration that occurs in childhood when a child is responded to is associated with a greater ability to regulate emotions, understand self and others, and experience good health and resilience.
+Neuroscience research has shown us that brain integration in childhood when parents are responsive to a child is associated with an increased ability to regulate emotions, understand self and others, and experience good health and resilience.

 If we look at the opposite extreme, in the case of a child that grows up with a history of trauma or abuse, nurturance and safety data are not parts of their implicit memory.
-The brains of traumatized children have been sculpted to be hypervigilant to keep them safe.
-One way that this is accomplished if we were abused as children is through disconnection.
-However, if we use this same coping strategy that we employed with an unresponsive, mentally-ill parent, or a parent that was unavailable because of substance abuse issues, with a healthy partner who is available and responsive to us, we can shoot ourselves in the foot and experience intimacy and bonding issues.
+The brains of traumatized children are sculpted to be hypervigilant to keep them safe.
+For example, abused children may use disconnection as a survival strategy.
+However, suppose we use this same coping strategy that we employed with an unresponsive, mentally-ill parent (or a parent that was unavailable because of substance abuse issues), with a healthy partner who is available and responsive to us.
+In that case, we can shoot ourselves in the foot and experience intimacy and bonding issues.